Don't Make a Fool of Yourself

 "Don't Make a Fool of Yourself" is a song by American recording artist Stacey Q. It was taken from her second studio album, Hard Machine (1988).
 The song was written by Stacey Swain, Jon St. James and Skip Hahn and was produced by Jon St. James.
 The song was mixed by musician Shep Pettibone, who collaborated with artists like Madonna, Pet Shop Boys, Janet Jackson and others.
 It was released as the album's first single on March 25, 1988 by Atlantic Records.
-The song peaked at #66 on the Billboard Hot 100 and #4 on the Billboard Dance charts.
+The song peaked at #66 on the Billboard Hot 100 chart and #4 on the Billboard Dance Club Songs chart.
+The remix of the song topped one week on the Billboard Hot Dance Music/Maxi-Singles Sales chart.